matn7/CS-Notes/src/main/java/design_patterns/DESIGN-PATTERNS.md

 User sees the model through the view, and manipulates it via the controller

 - Model, View, Controller ?
-    - Controller : A lider to adjust volume in a media player app
+    - Controller : A slider to adjust volume in a media player app
     - Model : The MP4 file of a movie to be played in a media player app
     - View : The area of the media player app that actually displays video